 Arrive in Cusco in the early afteroon and enjoy the rest of the day!

 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may hike to the inspiring ruins of Pisac, or take a short walk through the countryside to the seldom-visited town of Maras and its pre-Columbian salt mines (still in use today with salt being collected in traditional fashion) as well as the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
 Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
-Tonight, relax in front of a fire in the shadow of one of the great Inca citadels.
+Relax in front of a fire in the shadow of one of the great Inca citadels.

 Today is your chance to watch the sunrise at Machu Picchu, and to listen to the spirits of the city's past inhabitants before the hikers from the Inca Trail arrive.
 The day is yours to enjoy these magnificent ruins.
 In the late afternoon you'll return to Cusco.